snophey/baselhack_2024/documentation/README.md

 ## Autobrainrot

 We are building on top of [ShortGPT](https://github.com/RayVentura/ShortGPT).
-The repository was pulled the entire repository in order to edit the code and to run it locally.
+The repository was added locally since it had some key differences in order to run it locally.

 User needs to copy the entire [shortGPT folder](https://github.com/RayVentura/ShortGPT/tree/stable/shortGPT) into the ./autobrainrot/videoGeneration/shortGPT.
 Then you should be able to run it as expected.
+The below are the commands to do it in bash or can be done manually by the user.

 ```bash
 cd ./autobrainrot/videoGeneration/